 Britain, Pakistan pledge unity in 'anti-terror' fight

-The leaders of Britain and Pakistan on Friday smoothed over a row about tackling terrorism in the South Asian republic as they agreed to step up cooperation in fighting extremism.
+The leaders of Britain and Pakistan on Friday smoothed over a row about Islamabad's response to terrorism as they agreed to step up cooperation in the fight against violent extremism.

-British Prime Minister David Cameron had suggested last week that elements in Pakistan were backing the "export of terror", triggering a diplomatic spat.
+British Prime Minister David Cameron triggered a diplomatic spat by suggesting last week that elements in Pakistan were promoting the "export of terror".

-But he and Pakistani President Asif Ali Zardari put on a show of unity after their talks outside London, saying the bond between Pakistan and the former colonial power was unbreakable.
+But he and President Asif Ali Zardari put on a show of unity after their talks, saying the bond between Pakistan and the former colonial power was unbreakable.

 Cameron accepted an invitation to visit Islamabad soon and agreed to a yearly summit to strengthen ties.

 "This is a friendship that will never break, no matter what happens," Zardari said outside the British prime minister's weekend retreat of Chequers, northwest of London.

 "Storms will come and storms will go, and Pakistan and Britain will stand together and face all the difficulties with dignity," he said.

 Cameron said he wanted to enhance London's "unbreakable relationship" with Pakistan "in the absolutely vital area of combating terrorism".

 They added in a joint statement that cooperation between security agencies "needs to and will intensify".

 The two countries' foreign ministers will meet in October, and Britain's interior minister will visit Pakistan within months.
 Cameron briefed US President Barack Obama after the Zardari talks.